Helical camshaft: Applications

-The “traditional” application of VVA (especially variable duration) is to match the engine RPM to the valve opening duration (this is very roughly what the VTEC does).
-The general idea being to improve the high RPM performance without the associated problems of a long duration “racing” cam which are lack of lower RPM power, rough idle, etc. Engines typically need a roughly linear increase in duration as the RPM rises.
+The conventional application of VVA (especially variable duration) is to match the engine RPM to the valve opening duration (this is very roughly what the VTEC does).
+The general idea being to improve the high RPM performance without the associated problems of a long-duration racing cam which are lack of lower RPM power, rough idle, etc. Engines typically need a roughly linear increase in duration as the RPM rises.
 The aim is to maximise the torque at every point in the allowable RPM range.
-This means that with the Helical Camshaft the old concept of a maximum power point in an RPM range no longer applies.
-With the Helical Camshaft the power continues to build until the “breathing” limit of the induction system is reached – or more likely, the mechanical strength limit of the engine's components is exceeded.
-The Helical Camshaft's typical 250 degree to 350 + degree duration range basically means that a suitably robust engine could “pull” strongly from about 1500 RPM to maybe 20,000 + RPM and still idle smoothly at 500 or 600 RPM.
+This means that with the helical camshaft the old concept of a maximum power point in an RPM range no longer applies.
+With the helical camshaft the power continues to build until the “breathing” limit of the induction system is reached – or more likely, the mechanical strength limit of the engine's components is exceeded.
+The helical camshaft's typical 250 degree to 350 + degree duration range basically means that a suitably robust engine could “pull” strongly from about 1500 RPM to maybe 20,000 + RPM and still idle smoothly at 500 or 600 RPM.

 There has never been a mechanical VVA system that had either the duration range at full lift or the high RPM capability to do anything like this.
-“Camless” electromagnetic/hydraulic systems do have similar duration/lift ranges to the Helical Camshaft but at present their high RPM ability is strictly limited.
+“Camless” electromagnetic/hydraulic systems do have similar duration/lift ranges to the helical camshaft but at present their high RPM ability is strictly limited.

-On a possibly somewhat more practical level, dynamometer testing of road engines has shown that even with the Helical Camshaft limited to only about 30 degrees increase in duration, a typical road engine can increase its power by 25% to 30% at the same RPM power peak as the standard cam – and the idle and low RPM behaviour are totally normal.
+On a possibly somewhat more practical level, dynamometer testing of road engines has shown that even with the helical camshaft limited to only about 30 degrees increase in duration, a typical road engine can increase its power by 25% to 30% at the same RPM power peak as the standard cam – and the idle and low RPM behaviour are totally normal.

-The application of the Helical Camshaft as a fuel saving tool is possibly an even more important application than just to maximise the power output of an engine.
-Testing of a Helical Camshaft prototype in a Suzuki GSX 250 cc engine has a shown a remarkable improvement in fuel economy at idle speeds.
-This particular Helical Camshaft is arranged so that all the duration increase is on the closing side of the intake cam lobe, the opening point of the intake valve remaining as standard on a Suzuki GSX 250 engine.
+The application of the helical camshaft as a fuel saving tool is possibly an even more important application than just to maximise the power output of an engine.
+Testing of a helical camshaft prototype in a Suzuki GSX 250 cc engine has a shown a remarkable improvement in fuel economy at idle speeds.
+This particular helical camshaft is arranged so that all the duration increase is on the closing side of the intake cam lobe, the opening point of the intake valve remaining as standard on a Suzuki GSX 250 engine.
 The object of this was to test the effectiveness of LIVC on the idle fuel consumption.